 3. Enable two-factor authentication.

-Which software to use for live streaming on Twitch?
+⚙️ Which software to use for live streaming on Twitch

 - OBS Studio — The top choice for many novice content creators, OBS Studio is a free, open-source streaming software with cross-platform compatibility.
+The learning curve can be a bit high if you’ve never used live streaming software before.

 - Streamlabs OBS — The Streamlabs version of OBS has some great features that might help you monetize your channel.
 It’s only available on Windows, though.
+Read about the difference between OBS Studio and Streamlabs OBS to help you decide.

 - XSplit — A common solution for broadcasters who want to try out paid software, it only shines if you’re willing to invest in the paid version.